 Although chocolate is still very much a treat enjoyed by those who have a sweet tooth, the chocolate industry’s recent growth is down to the health benefits of cocoa.
-Over the last decade, many nutritionists have boasted about the benefits associated to this food type.
+Over the last decade, many nutritionists have boasted about the benefits associated with this food type.
 This has created a powerful demand for cocoa and cocoa farms – on both a local and global scale.

 Today chocolate is one of the most prevalent and widely consumed products in the world.
 North America is leading the masses concerning the consumption of this delicacy, and they’re shortly followed by Europe.
-With so many variants to choose from, including everything from white and milk chocolate, to health-beneficial raw bars filled with fruit and natural flavourings, chocolate’s increasing popularity comes as little surprise.
+With so many variants to choose from, including everything from white and milk chocolate, to health-beneficial raw bars filled with fruit and natural flavorings, chocolate’s increasing popularity comes as little surprise.
 Those who would have once saved chocolate for a cheat day or a treat are now consuming it more regularly.

 West Africa’s dominates cocoa production, particularly the likes of Ghana and the Ivory Coast.
-However production of this food type has begun to expand and around 17% of production now takes place in America (mainly South America) and 9% in Oceania and Asia.
+However, production of this food type has begun to expand and around 17% of production now takes place in America (mainly South America) and 9% in Oceania and Asia.

 Chocolate production is set to increase even further over the next few years, as it can take a new cocoa plant up to 3-5 years to yield a crop.
-Global production of cocoa is therefore a big business, often suited to international companies.
+Global production of cocoa is, therefore, a big business, often suited to international companies.
 Small, individual farms have less money to pump into the company and quite simply can’t afford to wait up to five years for a return on their investment.
 This doesn’t mean a number of these smaller, bespoke chocolate farms can’t exist and there are a variety of new start-ups and specialist chocolate brands hitting the shelves today.

-With chocolate now a health beneficial food, more and more of our health conscious generation are taking an interest in the cocoa bean.
+With chocolate now a health beneficial food, more and more of our health-conscious generation are taking an interest in the cocoa bean.
 This is one of the reasons premium and dark chocolate variants are amongst the highest ranking on the market today.
 Unique, raw and one-off products and experiences are ensuring consumers stay interested.
-Many now add chocolate and raw cocoa nibs to the likes of salads, soups and smoothies.
+Many now add chocolate and raw cocoa nibs to the likes of salads, soups, and smoothies.

 On a global basis, cocoa continues to grow in Asian Pacific countries.
 Consumers in these parts of the world are now becoming more accustomed to the tastes of the “western” world and as such, the demand for chocolate is booming.
 These changing tastes are also venturing to China, India and other nations, with some analysts predicting a 30% increase in the global demand of cocoa by 2020.